marcelpetersen/mobil/_autotech-events/Geneva_Mobility_2020.md

   lng: 10.00059
   block: google-map
   headline: Home In Hamburg
-  content: The fifth edition takes place on 4th of April 2019 at our Headquarters
+  content: The 8th edition takes place on 4th of April 2019 at our Headquarters in
-    in Hamburg, and you're invited to learn from inspiring speakers and to connect with leaders of the global mobility ecosystem.
+    Hamburg, and you're invited to learn from inspiring speakers and to connect with leaders of the global mobility ecosystem.
   gmaps_link: https://www.google.com/maps/place/Hongkongstra%C3%9Fe+2,+20457+Hamburg/data=!4m2!3m1!1s0x47b18efc49761015:0x4a9d0b4a925d10eb?sa=X&ved=2ahUKEwi37I_Om6XhAhXREVAKHX2aAE8Q8gEwAHoECAoQAQ
   venue_location: Honkongstraße 2, 20457 Hamburg
 - template: simple-footer